Why Jupiter is Astounding! (way more than you think)

 ii) Jupiter's Storm Speeds: Seen visually (even through telescopes), Jupiter's clouds may appear still.
 But when observations are taken over days or weeks, tony movements can be discerned.
 Averaged over the duration of observation and the size of said clouds, exact speeds can be calculated.
 Thanks to the Hubble Space Telescope and Juno orbiter, much closer pictures were possible which resulted in very accurate estimates with tiny probabilities of error.

-iii) Jupiter's Interior: Jupiter's interior is of course, entirely invisible.
-Even via the most powerful telescopes that rely on visual or electromagnetic radiation.
+iii) Jupiter's Interior: Jupiter's interior is of course, entirely invisible, even via the most powerful telescopes that rely on visual or electromagnetic radiation.
 But since Jupiter's composition is known, its interior can be discerned by calculating the effect of gravity on the overall extrapolated mass per its size.
 The same technique is used to quite accurately discern the composition of the Earth's mantle and core.
-Any errors in calculation are easily sorted by comparing the theoretical gravitational results against the planet's astrophysical movement about the Sun, the latter of course being completely understood, calculable, and confirmable beyond any doubt.
+Any errors in calculation can be sorted by comparing the theoretical gravitational results against the planet's astronautical movement about the Sun, said movement being dependably calculable and confirmable via a multitude of observational instruments.

 iv) Jupiter's Magnetosphere: Jupiter's magnetosphere was theorised based on its size and composition early on.
 Once the Voyager 1 and Voyager 2 space probes passed by Jupiter, experimental readings were taken, and these were later verified to a great degree by the Juno spaceprobe.